The 2015 Dietary Guidelines for Americans recommend eating a minimum of 2 meals of seafood per week.Download Now ›

 For pregnant or breastfeeding women, there are just four exotic and rarely eaten fish to avoid – shark, swordfish, king mackerel and tilefish.
 These fish are not commonly available or eaten in the U.S. Women who eat fish caught by friends or family from local lakes, rivers or ponds are advised to check their state’s EPA site.

 What happens if I skip fish during pregnancy just to be safe?

 Fish provides critical nutrients to both moms-to-be and their developing babies.
 The benefits of eating a diet rich in fish include improved brain and eye development for babies, and improvements in heart health, depression and anxiety for moms.

 By avoiding fish, both mom and baby are missing out on omega-3 fatty acids, and the resulting deficiency could compromise baby’s development and mom’s health.
-To safeguard their health and their babies’ health, pregnant and breastfeeding women should eat no less than two servings of fish each week.
+To safeguard their health and their babies’ health, pregnant and breastfeeding women should eat 2 to 3 meals of seafood each week.

 I've heard I shouldn't eat tuna because of mercury.
 What's the truth?

 Research shows you can eat canned tuna as part of a healthy pregnancy diet, which should include at least two servings of fish per week.
 The 2010 Dietary Guidelines for Americans note that pregnant and breastfeeding women can eat one to two servings (6 ounces) of albacore (white) tuna; light tuna has no restrictions.
 Canned or pouch tuna is a convenient and easy way to get the recommended amount of fish each week.

 Why is fish so beneficial for pregnant women?